ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewHierarchy.md

 - Default state - should be set to a pointer to the default state.
 Check the States chapter for more information.
 This step should be done later.

-- Expected - number of expected directions of imported hierarchy
+- Expected - number of expected directions of imported hierarchy.

-- Body heading - current heading of the hierarchy in preview window (can be changed with mouse scroll when editor preview has focus)
+- Body heading - current heading of the hierarchy in preview window (can be changed with mouse scroll when editor preview has focus).

-- Part heading - current heading of the selected body part in the Object Tree (a body part in the preview can face a different direction than the rest of the body, for instance, head)
+- Part heading - current heading of the selected body part in the Object Tree (a body part in the preview can face a different direction than the rest of the body, for instance, head).

-- Texture - source texture for sprites
+- Texture - source texture for sprites.

 - Import Move Params - paste another hierarchy object to import and copy its movement params.
 Useful when making another hierarchy of a type.

-- Import Layer Orders - same as above but for order of bodyparts
+- Import Layer Orders - same as above but for order of bodyparts.

 - Keyword for shadow sprites - shadows are a special type of bodyparts (they are faded and scaled when jumping), so they must be identified.
 Type a shadow bodypart name substring that is unique to shadows.

-- Scale Move Multipliers - allows one-click scaling of params in bodyparts
+- Scale Move Multipliers - allows one-click scaling of params in bodyparts.

-- Scale Move Amplitudes - allows one-click scaling of params in all bodyparts
+- Scale Move Amplitudes - allows one-click scaling of params in all bodyparts.

-- Offset sprites - option to offset sprites by the given offset
+- Offset sprites - option to offset sprites by the given offset.

 - Save version - should be incremented every time major changes are done to the production hierarchy.
 Otherwise, crashes can occur when reading older versions in the release build.

-- Size of element slot \[...\] - when editing draw order in direction group this defines size of draggable tile (affects only the editor)
+- Size of element slot \[...\] - when editing draw order in direction group this defines size of draggable tile (affects only the editor).

 ## BodyPart properties